albertjimenez/GestionHospital/README.md

 # GestionHospital
 Project for the Hospital of Vinaròs, applied lightly MVC, Model is no longer interact with the view.
-Data Structure prepared for multithread (Not Thread-safe yet and).
+Data Structure prepared for multithread (Not Thread-safe yet and not sure if it's necessary).
 Developed with JAVA SE 8 and Swing framework.

 __Formed by 6 packets: